-- Learn some numerical methods to find the zeroes of nonlinear functions of a single variable, up to a certain given level of precision. - Learn Gauss-Jacobi, Gauss-Seidel methods to solve system of linear equations. - Compute the values for a tabulated function at points not in the table using interpolation techniques. - Learn applications of numerical differentiation and integration to convert differential equations into difference equations for numerical solutions.
+- Learn some numerical methods to find the zeroes of nonlinear functions of a single variable, up to a certain given level of precision. - Learn Gauss-Jacobi, Gauss-Seidel methods to solve system of linear equations. - Get aware of using interpolation techniques, for example in finding values of a tabulated function at points which are not part of the table. - Learn finding numerical solutions of difference equations which are obtained converting differential equations using techniques from calculus.

-UNIT - I: Methods for Solving Algebraic and Transcendental Equations (12 hours)

-Rate and order of convergence; Bisection method, Method of false position, Fixed point iteration method, Newton's method, and Secant method, their order of convergence and convergence analysis.
+UNIT - I: Methods for Solving Algebraic and Transcendental Equations (12 hours) Rate and order of convergence; Bisection method, Method of false position, Fixed point iteration method, Newton's method, and Secant method, their order of convergence and convergence analysis.